MarkB19988/CapstoneProject2-SpaceInvadersReboot/README.md

 ##### Conclusion 3
 ###### Releasing consistent security updates for your software can drastically reduce software vulnerabilities

+I came to this conclusion by analysing my case studies, specifically my case study on the WannaCry ransomware attack.
+The detailes of how this attack was successful make it clear that keeping your software secure via regular updates is essential in reducing software vulnerabilities.
+This is because in this attack.
+Windows XP stopped releasing security updates to it's customers.
+This in turn left Windows XP open to new vulnerabilities being discovered and exploited without a fix from Microsoft.
+With this event as an example it is clear that regular updates to your software can keep vulnerabilities at a minimum.

 ##### Reflection of The Value of Undertaking This Research